Abdul Rahman Baba: Mallorca (loan)

-On 2 September 2019, the last day of transfer window, Rahman was again loaned out in a season-long deal, this time to newly promoted La Liga side Mallorca.
+On 2 September 2019, the last day of transfer window, Baba was again loaned out in a season-long deal, this time to newly promoted La Liga side Mallorca.

 PAOK (loan)

-On 30 January 2021, Rahman was loaned out to PAOK for the remainder of the 2020–21 season.
+On 30 January 2021, Baba was loaned out to PAOK for the remainder of the 2020–21 season.
 He made his debut for the Greek side against Lamia on 20 February scoring the first goal in a 4–0 victory to send his side second in the league table.

 Reading (loan)

-On 27 August 2021, Rahman joined Reading on loan.
+On 27 August 2021, Baba joined Reading on loan.
 He made his debut for the club against Queens Park Rangers on 10 September.
-On 31 August 2022, Rahman rejoined Reading on another season-long-loan.
+On 31 August 2022, Baba rejoined Reading on another season-long-loan.

+PAOK

+On 10 July 2023, Baba left Chelsea after eight years and seven loan duties at other clubs.
+He signed a two-year contract with a one-year extension option to Super League Greece club PAOK.
+On 6 August 2024, Baba scored for PAOK on the 75th minute to clinch a 2–2 draw against Malmö in the UEFA Champions League qualifying round.

 International career

-Rahman played every minute of Ghana's campaign at the 2015 Africa Cup of Nations in Equatorial Guinea, providing the cross from which André Ayew headed in the winner against South Africa to win Group C. In the final against the Ivory Coast, Rahman scored in the penalty shootout in which his team lost 9–8.
+Baba played every minute of Ghana's campaign at the 2015 Africa Cup of Nations in Equatorial Guinea, providing the cross from which André Ayew headed in the winner against South Africa to win Group C. In the final against the Ivory Coast, Baba scored in the penalty shootout in which his team lost 9–8.

-Baba Rahman was selected for Ghana's final squad at the 2022 FIFA World Cup, and provided an assist during his side's opening match against Portugal; he produced the cross which was headed into goal by Osman Bukari.
+Abdul Rahman Baba was selected for Ghana's final squad at the 2022 FIFA World Cup, and provided an assist during his side's opening match against Portugal; he produced the cross which was headed into goal by Osman Bukari.

 Personal life

-Rahman has "Baba" on the back of his jersey, the name of his Chelsea-supporting father.
-In May 2016, Rahman married his longtime childhood girlfriend, Selma, in their hometown of Tamale in northern Ghana.
-Rahman started doing philanthropic work in his hometown, Tamale whilst playing in Europe.
+Abdul Rahman Baba has "Baba" on the back of his jersey for his Chelsea-supporting father.
+In May 2016 bc, Baba married his longtime childhood girlfriend, Salma, in their hometown of Tamale in northern Ghana.
+Baba started doing philanthropic work in his hometown, Tamale whilst playing in Europe.
 In 2021, he donated football materials and equipment to his former school and to the Tamale Juvenile Unit to help upcoming sportsmen within the northern part of Ghana.